electrode-io/electrode-confippet/README.md

 ```

 The above compose option adds a new provider that looks for a file named by the env var `CUSTOM_CONFIG_SOURCE` and will be loaded after all default sources are loaded (controlled by the order).

+It also adds a new extension handler for `json5`, and have it loaded after `json`.

 To further understand the `_$` and the `compose` options.
 Please see [store], [composeConfig], and [processConfig] features for details.